-The weight and space make installing and running big subwoofers more expensive, especially when you need to hire a technician for the job.
+The weight and space make installing and running big subwoofers more expensive, especially when hiring a technician.

-These subwoofers are usually smaller than other competition speaker options, and they don’t need mounting boxes like larger options.
+These subwoofers are usually smaller than other competition speaker options and don’t need mounting boxes like larger options.

-In this article, we will discuss the top five contenders for the best free air subwoofers which are ideal for your boat and car.
-But first, let’s look at what’s a free air subwoofer as well as their pros and cons.
+In this article, we will discuss the top five contenders for the best free-air subwoofers that are ideal for your boat and car.
+But first, let’s look at what’s a free-air subwoofer and its pros and cons.

 Top 3 Picks

-Kicker is among the best car stereo and speaker manufacturers in the market.
+The kicker is among the best car stereo and speaker manufacturers.
 This brand has been around for over four decades, and they’ve mastered the art of creating quality products at a reasonable price.

 Power: 175 Watts

-It’s no wonder Kicker subwoofers are among the best-selling subs on Amazon as well as your local store.
+It’s no wonder Kicker subwoofers are among the best-selling subs on Amazon and in your local store.
 People seem to like them for their high-tech engineering and affordability.

 Design & Features

-Its 12-Inch size and just 9 pounds weight makes it a lightweight subwoofer that can be installed almost anywhere without a cabinet.
+Its 12-Inch size and just 9 pounds weight make it a lightweight subwoofer that can be installed almost anywhere without a cabinet.

-It comes with an updated injection-molded SoloKon that eliminates audio distortion, using a 360-degree back bracing mechanism.
+It has an updated injection-molded SoloKon that eliminates audio distortion, using a 360-degree back bracing mechanism.

 The speaker is also round in shape, and hence it can produce serious, thumping bass that rivals boxed options.

-It promises a generous audio output, handling up to 2000 watts with 1000-watts RMS power.
-As such, you’ll enjoy amazing lows and super crisp highs.
+It promises a generous audio output, handling up to 2000 watts with 1000 watts of RMS power.
+As such, you’ll enjoy incredible lows and super crisp highs.